zz2liu/test_markdown/README.md

 ## links
 [in-line link](https://www.google.com) can [ref to a heading](#list), can also link to [a file](path_to_a_file)

+Automatic links: to a file file://README.md  and to a website http://google.com

 [reference-style link][Arbitrary case-insensitive reference text], can also use the [link text itself].
 An extreme example. a footnote style link [1] and another one [2] here.